For more patient information on breast ultrasounds

 What is a Breast Ultrasound?

 A breast ultrasound is a safe, painless procedure that uses high-frequency sound waves to produce pictures of the internal structures of your breast and axilla (armpit).
+It can be used to supplement mammography for patients with dense breast tissue or for diagnostic purposes.

 What to expect